-We have Contingent Value Rights ("CVRs") outstanding that entitle the holders to an aggregate of 5.466% of certain proceeds associated with the collection of the Award, sale of Mining Data or an enterprise sale (the "Proceeds"), less amounts for certain specified obligations, as well as a bonus plan as described below.
-In 2019 management reduced its original estimate of the income tax due on previous amounts received from the sale of Mining Data.
-The effect of this change in estimate was to increase the net proceeds from the sale of the Mining Data subject to the CVR and as a result, the Company recorded an increase in its obligation to the CVR holders by approximately \$0.3 million.
-As of December 31, 2019, the total cumulative estimated obligation due pursuant to the terms of the CVR from the sale of the Mining Data and collection of the Award was approximately \$10.0 million, which has been fully distributed to CVR holders.
+We have Contingent Value Rights ("CVRs") outstanding that entitle the holders to an aggregate of 5.466% of certain proceeds from Venezuela associated with the collection of the Award and/or sale of Mining Data or an enterprise sale (the "Proceeds"), less amounts for certain specified obligations (as defined in the agreement), as well as a bonus plan as described below.
+As of December 31, 2020, the total cumulative estimated obligation due pursuant to the terms of the CVR from the sale of the Mining Data and collection of the Award was approximately \$10.0 million, of which approximately \$60 thousand remains payable to CVR holders.